Jesse Jackson: International activism

 Jackson's influence extended to international matters in the 1980s and 1990s.
 In 1983, he traveled to Syria to secure the release of a captured American pilot, Navy Lt.
 Robert Goodman, who was being held by the Syrian government.
 Goodman had been shot down over Lebanon while on a mission to bomb Syrian positions in that country.
 After Jackson made a dramatic personal appeal to Syrian President Hafez al-Assad, Goodman was released.
 The Reagan administration was initially skeptical about Jackson's trip, but after Jackson secured Goodman's release, Reagan welcomed Jackson and Goodman to the White House on January 4, 1984.
 This helped to boost Jackson's popularity as an American patriot and served as a springboard for his 1984 presidential run.
 In June 1984 Jackson negotiated the release of 22 Americans being held in Cuba after an invitation by Cuban president Fidel Castro.

 On the eve of the 1991 Persian Gulf War, Jackson made a trip to Iraq to plead with Saddam Hussein for the release of foreign nationals held there as a "human shield", securing the release of several British and 20 American individuals.

 In 1997, Jackson traveled to Kenya to meet with Kenyan President Daniel arap Moi as United States President Bill Clinton's special envoy for democracy to promote free and fair elections.
-In April 1999, during the Kosovo War, he traveled to Belgrade to negotiate the release of three U.S. POWs captured on the Macedonian border while patrolling with a UN peacekeeping unit.
-He met with then-Yugoslav president Slobodan Milošević, who later agreed to release the three men.
+In April 1999, during the Kosovo War and NATO's bombing of Yugoslavia, he traveled to Belgrade to negotiate the release of three U.S. POWs captured on the Macedonian border while patrolling with a UN peacekeeping unit.
+Along with Serbian American congressman Rod Blagojevich, he met with then-Yugoslav president Slobodan Milošević, who later agreed to release the three men.
+Jackson's negotiation was not sanctioned by the Clinton administration.